Uncontrollably Fond: Production

-Filming began on November 26, 2015, at Kyungnam University in Changwon, South Korea, and concluded on April 12, 2016.
+Filming began on November 26, 2015, at Kyungnam University in Changwon, South Korea, and ended on April 12, 2016.

 Original soundtrack

-The original soundtrack of Uncontrollably Fond was divided into two volumes: Volume 1 consists of songs from Parts 1 to 8 and Midnight Youth's "Golden Love" from Part 14 (also known as the pop OST).
+The original soundtrack of Uncontrollably Fond was divided into two volumes: Volume 1 consists of songs from Parts 1 to 8 and "Golden Love" by Midnight Youth from Part 14 (also known as the pop OST).
 On the other hand, Volume 2 comprises songs from Parts 9 to 15, along with tracks by New Empire from Part 14.